syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Formatting-clipboard-text.md

 ## IncludeLiterals

-Clipboard text contains the typed characters and literals, prompt characters are excluded.
+The clipboard text contains the typed characters and literals.
+Prompt characters are excluded.

 {% tabs %}
 {% highlight c# %}